2008 Chicago Bears season: Week 17: at Houston Texans

 Needing a win to stay alive in the playoff picture, the Bears flew to Reliant Stadium for a crucial Week 17 interconference battle with the Houston Texans.
 Chicago got off to a fast first-quarter start as quarterback Kyle Orton completed a 4-yard touchdown pass to wide receiver Brandon Lloyd, followed by kicker Robbie Gould's 37-yard field goal.
 The Texans responded in the second quarter with quarterback Matt Schaub completing a 43-yard and a 3-yard touchdown pass to wide receiver Andre Johnson.

 In the third quarter, Houston added to their lead as running back Ryan Moats got a 2-yard touchdown run.
 The Bears tried to rally as Orton completed a 1-yard touchdown pass to tight end Greg Olsen.
 However, in the fourth quarter, the Texans struck back as kicker Kris Brown nailed a 22-yard field goal, followed by running back Steve Slaton's 2-yard touchdown run.
 Chicago tried to come back as Orton got a 1-yard touchdown run, but Houston's defense stopped any other attempt.

-With the loss, the Bears' season ended at 9–7.
+With the loss, in addition to the Vikings' win over the Giants, the Bears' season ended at 9–7.